resper1965/PrivacyShield/replit.md

 ## Overview

-This is a Node.js/Express application built with TypeScript that appears to be the foundation for a privacy detection service.
-The project is configured with modern development tools including ESLint, Prettier, and strict TypeScript settings.
-The server includes security middleware and is designed to handle privacy-related API operations.
+This is a Node.js/Express application built with TypeScript for detecting personally identifiable information (PII) in ZIP files.
+The system processes uploaded ZIP files, validates them using MIME type checking and ClamAV virus scanning, extracts contents, and detects CPF, CNPJ, Email, and Phone patterns using regex.
+All data is stored in memory with no external database dependencies.
+The server provides RESTful API endpoints for file upload and filtered reporting by data subjects.

 ## System Architecture